-Nicki Bluhm's To Rise You Gotta Fall LP + SIGNED LIMITED EDITION Blue Avondale Drive Vinyl Pre-Order
+Nicki Bluhm's To Rise You Gotta Fall LP + SIGNED LIMITED EDITION Blue Avondale Drive Vinyl (while supplies last).

 Nicki Bluhm’s creative confidence and authentic vocals are front and center on Avondale Drive, her sophomore solo album and the follow up to her critically-acclaimed 2018 release To Rise You Gotta Fall.
 The native San Franciscan who now calls Tennessee home possesses a gorgeously emotive voice and her clear-eyed perspective on life informs the 10 tracks on the new release.

 Produced by Jesse Noah Wilson and recorded in East Nashville, the new album features a cast of musical luminaries including Oliver Wood, James Pennebaker, Jay Bellerose, Jen Condos, Erik Slick, Erin Rae, Karl Denson and AJ Croce.
 The album combines nostalgic country-rock with distinctly modern lyricism–an apt contrast for the process of studying one’s past in order to make a better future.
 Stand out tracks include a duet with Oliver Wood on “Friends”, the folksy “Juniper Woodsmoke", the reflective “Learn to Love Myself and “Wheels Rolling,” a windows-down, hit-the-gas banger that ends the album.